seanohue/axolemma/README.md

 ## Configuration

-When using Axolemma programmatically (or eventually through the CLI), you can customize the default options using either a `.axolemmaconfig` file or by adding an "axolemma" field in your package.json.
+When using Axolemma programmatically, you can customize the default options using either a `.axolemmaconfig` file or by adding an "axolemma" field in your package.json.

 Your `.axolemmaconfig` can be either a JavaScript module or a JSON file.
 Axolemma will crawl up the directory tree to find the file so it can be in the root directory of your Ranvier bundle, the root of your fork of Ranvier, or even in your user home directory.
 It will use the 'nearest' config it finds, so you can have multiple configurations at different nesting levels.